liuggio/liuggio.github.com/_posts/2013-11-11-symfony2-rest-api-the-best-way-2013-part-2.md

      *
      * @return PageInterface
      *
-     * @throws \Acme\BlogBundle\Exception\InvalidFormException
+     * @throws Acme\BlogBundle\Exception\InvalidFormException
      */
-    private function processForm(PageInterface $page, array $parameters, $method = "PUT") {
+    private function processForm(PageInterface $page, array $parameters, $method = 'PUT') {
         $form = $this->formFactory->create(new PageType(), $page, array('method' => $method));
-        $form->submit($parameters, false);
+        $form->submit($parameters, 'PATCH' !== $method);
         if ($form->isValid()) {
+        	// get the Hydrated Page
             $page = $form->getData();
+            // persistance layer
             $this->om->persist($page);
             $this->om->flush($page);

             return $page;
         }
+        // custom exception :)
         throw new InvalidFormException('Invalid submitted data', $form);
     }

-Questa funzione ritorna un oggetto di tipo PageInterface, ma se i paramtrei non sono validi lancia una eccezione di tipo InvalidFormException che poi potrà essere `catch`ed and handled with `$e->getForm`
+This function returns an object of `PageInterface` type, but if the parameters are not valid it throws an `InvalidFormException` then will be handled and caught by the controller.

-The test is at `src/Acme/BlogBundle/Tests/Handler/PageHandlerTest.php:63`
+The test class is at [part2-src/Acme/BlogBundle/Tests/Handler/PageHandlerTest.php](https://github.com/liuggio/symfony2-rest-api-the-best-2013-way/blob/part2/src/Acme/BlogBundle/Tests/Handler/PageHandlerTest.php/)

-### Why don't inject the request?
+### Why don't use the request?

-The real question is do we really need the request?
+The real question is: do we really need the request here?

-We don't need the request here, the main responsability of `PageHandler` class is that `handle` (creating, editing, showing) the `Page` entity, given some parameters.
+The answer is **no**, the main responsibility of `PageHandler` class is to `handle` (creating, editing, showing) the `Page` entity, given some parameters, it doesn't care about Request.

 In this way you could use `PageHandler` from another service, without injecting or faking a Request.

+In the end of this series of articles you will have an application that serves REST API,

-`PageHandler` will contain the API for the other services of the `service.container`.
+but the PageHandler is itself an API, usable for other services of your application via service container.

-### The Post Controller
+## The POST and the Controller

-The post controller is easy all the domain logic is demanded to the PageHandler:
+The postPageAction is easy, all the domain logic is demanded to the `PageHandler`.

     /**
+     * Create a Page from the submitted data.
+     *
+     * @ApiDoc(
+     *   resource = true,
+     *   description = "Creates a new page from the submitted data.",
+     *   input = "Acme\BlogBundle\Form\PageType",
+     *   statusCodes = {
+     *     200 = "Returned when successful",
+     *     400 = "Returned when the form has errors"
+     *   }
+     * )
+     *
+     * @Annotations\View(
+     *  template = "AcmeBlogBundle:Page:newPage.html.twig",
-     * @Annotations\View(statusCode = Codes::HTTP_BAD_REQUEST)
+     *  statusCode = Codes::HTTP_BAD_REQUEST
+     * )
+     *
+     * @return FormTypeInterface|RouteRedirectView
      */
     public function postPageAction()
     {
         try {
+        	// Hey handler create a page for me.
             $newPage = $this->container->get('acme_blog.page.handler')->post(
                     $this->container->get('request')->request->all()
             );